We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 A: Driving with bad spark plugs could lead to poor performance, poor fuel economy, misfires, or your car might not even start.
 At worst, they could cause extra wear to your engine.

-Q: And What Happens If You Don’t Gap Your Spark Plugs?
+Q: And What Happens If You Don’t Gap Your Spark Plugs Correctly?

-A: If the gap on your spark plug isn’t set to the correct specification, you might get misfires or knock or see carbon build-up or excess fuel.
+A: If the spark plug gap is set to an incorrect specification, you might get misfires or knock or see carbon build-up or excess fuel.
 Always check if the gap is correct.